Window — Smart UI JavaScript API

 Default value

-<smart-window selection-start='40'></smart-window>
+<smart-window selection-start="40"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let selectionStart = window.selectionStart;
+const selectionStart = el.selectionStart;

 Controls the visibility of the label displayed on the Progress Bar.